shrikantdhokare07-source/smart_city_problem_reporting/README.md

-# 🏙️ Smart City Problem Reporting System
+# 🏙️ Smart City Problem Reporting System:

 *A web-based platform that enables citizens to report city infrastructure issues such as potholes, garbage dumps, water leakage, streetlight failures, and other civic problems.
 The system helps authorities track, manage, and resolve complaints efficiently, contributing to smarter urban governance.*
 ---

-## 📌 Project Overview
+## 📌 Project Overview:

 The **City Scale Smart Problem Intelligence Platform** is a smart city management solution that connects citizens with municipal authorities through a centralized digital system.